-Vince Gill is one of the most powerful singers and songwriters in country music.
+Vince Gill is one of the most influential singers and songwriters in country music.
 The Grammy-winning artist took country radio by storm in the late 80s, but his music career kicked off a decade earlier as a member of the country-rock band Pure Prairie League.

 Gill first turned heads in Nashville with his top 10 hits "Oklahoma Borderline" and "Cinderella."
 He became a member of the Grand Ole Opry in 1991 and scored his first No. 1 hit with 1992's "I Still Believe in You."
 The song was a glimpse of what was to come.
 Throughout the '90s, Gill scored a slew of country hits and took home 12 CMA awards.